Working Holiday Visa in Canada - IEC 2020

 - No dependents

 This program is very popular and has a capped quota of applicants, so it’s crucial to get your application started as soon as possible.
-Another aspect to keep in mind is that as of mid-2018, a biometric data collection needs to take place at a designated venue before departure.
+Another aspect to keep in mind is that as of mid-2018, biometric data collection needs to take place at a designated venue before departure.

 Consider these seasonal work possibilities: